 History of Jamaica

-The history of Jamaica is a rich and vibrant one, which inspires us to move forward as a nation.
+The history of Jamaica is a rich and vibrant one; it inspires us to move forward as a nation.
 Our history speaks to experiences of hardships and prosperity; and the growth and determination of a people.
 Jamaica’s history has been poetically composed by Howard Pyle, who states:

 – Howard Pyle, “Jamaica New and Old” in Harper’s New Monthly Magazine, January 1890